Liaquat Ali Khan: Economy

-In 1947, Khan and his Finance minister Malick Ghulam proposed the idea of Five-Year Plans, by putting the country's economic system on investment and capitalism grounds.
+In 1947, Khan and his Finance minister Malik Ghulam Muhammad proposed the idea of Five-Year Plans, by putting the country's economic system on investment and capitalism grounds.
 Focusing on an initial planned economic system under the directives of private sector and consortium industries in 1948, economic planning began to take place during his time in office, but soon collapsed partly because of unsystematic and inadequate staffing.
 Khan's economic policies were soon heavily dependent on United States aid to the country.
 In spite of planning an independent economic policy, Khan's economic policies focused on the United States' aid programme, on the other hand, Nehru focused on socialism and went on to be a part of Non Aligned Movement.
 An important event during his premiership was the establishment of a National Bank in November 1949, and the installation of a paper currency mill in Karachi.
 Unlike his Indian counterpart Jawaharlal Nehru, under Khan Pakistan's economy was planned, but also an open free market economy.